Asymptotically optimal lower bounds on weak saturation numbers for hypergraphs: Introduction

 We also show that this bound is asymptotically optimal. \begin{theorem} For every integers $r \ge 1$ and $\delta\ge 1$ there exists an $r$-uniform hypergraph $H$ with $\delta^*(H)=\delta$ such that

 \end{theorem}

 \paragraph{Proof Strategy}

 We prove Theorem~\ref{thrm:optimal-lower-bound-hyper} using a modification of a linear algebraic method.
-In order to derive a lower bound on $\wsat(n,H)$ for an $r$-uniform hypergraph $H$, we consider a matroid $M$ on the edge set $E(K_n^r)$ of the complete $r$-uniform hypergraph.
+In this method, in order to derive a lower bound on $\wsat(n,H)$ for an $r$-uniform hypergraph $H$, one considers a matroid $M$ on the edge set $E(K_n^r)$ of the complete $r$-uniform hypergraph.
 If $M$ satisfies certain compatibility conditions with $H$ --- namely, that for every copy $\wt{H}$ of $H$, the set $E(\wt{H})$ is a union of circuits of $M$ --- then one obtains the lower bound $\wsat(n,H)\ge \rk(M)$.

 This method was introduced in full generality by Kalai~\cite{1985Kalai} and has been used to determine $\wsat(n,H)$ for many hypergraphs $H$~\cite{2001PikhurkoExterior, 2021Kronenberg}, including complete $r$-uniform hypergraphs~\cite{1982Frankl,1985Alon, 1984KalaiRigid}.
 However, in~\cite{2025TerekhovLinearAlgebra} it was shown that, in the case of graphs ($r=2$), the best lower bound obtained using Kalai's linear algebraic method always has an integer asymptotic coefficient; that is, it is of the form $a\cdot n (1+o(1))$, where $a$ is an integer.
 This imposes limitations on the scope of the method.